 The United Kingdom is divided into 650 Parliamentary constituencies across England, Scotland, Wales and Northern Ireland.
 Each constituency is represented by a member of parliament (MP), who is elected by the people living within each of the 650.
 We have the odds for two of the main contested constituencies in the UK;

 Anyone over the age of 18 is entitled to vote in the local elections.
-At present the Conservatives hold a large majority within the UK, with 365 seats.
-The other seats are divided up between Labour 203, Scottish National Party 48 seats, Liberal Democrat 11 seats, and the DUP 8 seats, among many other smaller parties.
+At present, the Conservatives hold a large majority within the UK, with 365 seats.
+The other seats are divided up between Labour 202, Scottish National Party 47 seats, Liberal Democrat 11 seats, and the DUP 8 seats, among many other smaller parties.

-Within the United Kingdom the central government grant powers to the Scottlish Parliament, the National Assembly for Wales, Northern Ireland Assembly and the London Assembly and to their associated execute bodies, this is known as devolution.
+Within the United Kingdom the central government grants powers to the Scottish Parliament, the National Assembly for Wales, Northern Ireland Assembly and the London Assembly and to their associated execute bodies, this is known as devolution.

 Each country has its own voting schedule which they follow and the residents living within each country is able to vote – similarly to how the voting system works for parliament and general elections.

-The Mayoral elections take place once every four years, with the last election back in 2016.
-Sadiq Khan of the Labour Party was elected Mayor of London in 2016 and will serve through until 2020.
-Here are the latest odds for the next Mayoral Elections;
+The Mayoral elections take place once every four years, with the last election back in 2021.
+Sadiq Khan of the Labour Party was elected Mayor of London in 2021 and will serve until 2025.
+Here are the latest odds for the next Mayoral Elections, last updated on May 23, 2022:

 All British and Commonwealth citizens are allowed to vote in the Mayoral elections, as long as they are aged 18 or over.
-EU citizens are also entitled to vote, but this will change as of January 31st 2020.
+EU citizens are also entitled to vote, but this changed as of January 31st, 2020.

 Interestingly, Boris Johnson served as the mayor of London between 2012-2016.
 He introduced a public bike system known as “Boris bikes”, which was the first of its kind in the capital to provide bikes to the public.